viamrobotics/docs/docs/product-overviews/SDK-as-client.md

 ### How to connect to your robot with Viam

-The easiest way to get started writing an application with Viam, is to navigate to the [robot page on the Viam app](https://app.viam.com/robots), select the **Connect** tab, and copy the boilerplate code from the section labeled **Python SDK** or **Golang SDK**.
+The easiest way to get started writing an application with Viam, is to navigate to the [robot page on the Viam app](https://app.viam.com/robots), select the **CONNECT** tab, and copy the boilerplate code from the section labeled **Python SDK** or **Golang SDK**.
 These code snippets imports all the necessary libraries and sets up a connection with the Viam app in the cloud.

+{{% alert title="Caution" color="caution" %}}
+Do not share your robot secret or robot address publicly.
+Sharing this information compromises your system security by allowing unauthorized access to your computer.
+{{% /alert %}}

 The SDK connect script should look something like this: